The Barque Statsraad Lehmkuhl is from Bergen. It is a three masted barque, sea launched in 1914. She is Norway’s oldest and largest sailing vessel.

 Length of hull: 259 ft

 BRT: 1701 tons.

-Bergen was a host for The Cutty Sark Tall Ships’ Race in 1993 and 2001.
+Bergen was a host for The Cutty Sark Tall Ships’ Race in 1993, 2001 and 2104.
 Fullriggers, barques, briggs, schooners, ketches and cutters, ships with tall masts and bowspirits.
 Tremendous successes.
 It will be repeated in July 2019

 Imagine yourself, at the helm of the largest three-masted barque or helping to set more than 2000m2 of sail in less than one hour!
 You need no sailing experience beforehand; professional seamen will train you while you are aboard.